berachain/docs/apps/core/content/developers/guides/deploy-contract-using-nextjs-walletconnect.md

 touch components/Account/index.tsx;
 ```

-We're going to create a component that checks if the account is connected or now.
+We're going to create a component that checks if the account is connected or not.

 **File:** `./components/Account/index.tsx`